 The East Side of Cleveland was all abuzz last week over a sauce that I brought to a pot luck with friends.
 Everyone insisted that they get the recipe for use over all sorts of things (what, I’m not sure) and I promised a blog posting about it.
 I wouldn’t even dare naming a sauce “crack” sauce because of the implication that it is one of the best sauces ever to be discovered, but that is what all of my friends were calling it, so I’m just going to go with it.
 Plus, I knew they were for real when they were all calling me, texting me and e-mailing me with requests for the recipe.

 It’s actually a recipe that I made when I first started blogging.
-When my friend Shawna invited us over for an Asian pot luck, I just pulled out my “Asian” file (read incredibly organized and anal three ring binder with tried and true Plant-strong Asian recipes).
+When my friend Shawna invited us over for an Asian pot luck, I just pulled out my “Asian” file (read incredibly organized and anal three ring binder with tried and true Plant-strong Asian Recipes I found online).
 I saw this recipe and remembered that I had made it many times, most notably for my husband’s whole family and they loved it.

 1/2 cup raw almond butter